OPERATION STARFALL

 Animator & Jump Cycle

-I integrated Animator triggers with the enemy's state machine, making sure Octo’s Idle, Walk, Jump, Attack, and Fuzzy states transitioned smoothly.
+We integrated Animator triggers with the enemy’s state machine, ensuring Octo’s Idle, Walk, Jump, Attack, and Fuzzy states transitioned smoothly.
 Unity Events were used to time animation transitions such as JumpUp → JumpTop → JumpAttack.

 Each of Octo's animations: